-- (a) This clause refers to the veterinary surgeons who are employed by or work in farm operations, feedmills, veterinary pharmaceutical companies, food processing plants where services are generally not involved in the conventional sense of practice of veterinary medicine but commercial advisory or diagnositic services servicing industry.
-In addition, these may include employemnt and/or in their own enterprises as well as in farmed or reared animal operations which include animal rearing facilities, pet shops, animal breeding centres including dogs, cats and other animals wild or domesticated, where treatment of animals and practice of veterinary medicine occurs. - (b) Veterinary surgeons shall follow the general principles of the code of professional conduct and ethics laid down in this document and should not do anything which will bring disrepute to the profession and be coerced or induced to doing or ignore acts contrary to the practice of veterinary medicine, animal welfare, compromises food safety, public health, spread of disease, illegal activities and acts of wrongdoings of management.
-It is the duty of the veterinary surgeon to report such acts to the Council. - (c) Depending on the structure of individual operations, the veterinary surgeon may be required to provide service to other farms/facilities that are outside their contractual arrangements, where such farms/facilities may also be receiving consultation or services from other private veterinary surgeons.
-A cordial working relationship with all sectors is necessary. - (d) Veterinary surgeons who are employed by commercial firms with their specialized knowledge and contacts with related professionals can be of considerable service to the farms/facility owners concerned either directly or indirectly through the private practitioner to other farms/facilities'. - (e) Many procedures in the management of farmed animals are carried out by production personnel with or without veterinary supervision as allowed under the section of Exemptions, Veterinary Surgeons Act 1974.
+- (a) (a) This clause refers to the veterinary surgeons who are employed by or work in farm operations, feedmills, and veterinary pharmaceutical companies, food processing plants where services are generally not involved in the conventional sense of practice of veterinary medicine but commercial advisory or diagnostic services servicing industry.
+In addition, these may include employment and/or in their own enterprises as well as in farmed or reared animal operations which include animal rearing facilities, animal breeding centres including dogs, cats and other animals wild or domesticated, where treatment of animals and practice of veterinary medicine occurs.
+Veterinary surgeons are reminded of their professional responsibilities when servicing pet/recreational breeding centres and shops where the onus is on the veterinary surgeon to report wrong-doing. - (b) Veterinary surgeons shall follow the general principles of the code of professional conduct and ethics laid down in this document and should not do anything which will bring disrepute to the profession and be coerced or induced to doing or ignore acts contrary to the practice of veterinary medicine, animal welfare, compromises food safety, public health, spread of disease, illegal activities and acts of wrongdoings of management.
+It is the duty of the veterinary surgeon to report such acts to the Council. - (c) Depending on the structure of individual operations, the veterinary surgeon may be required to provide service to other farms/facilities that are outside their contractual arrangements, where such farms/ facilities may also be receiving consultation or services from other private veterinary surgeons.
+A cordial working relationship with all sectors is necessary. - (d) Veterinary surgeons who are employed by commercial firms with their specialized knowledge and contacts with related professionals can be of considerable service to the farms/facility owners concerned either directly or indirectly through the private practitioner to other farms/ facilities'.

+(e) Many procedures in the management of farmed animals are carried out by production personnel with or without veterinary supervision as allowed under the section of Exemptions, Veterinary Surgeons Act 1974.
 It is the responsibility of the attending veterinary surgeon to advise the farm producers when the well-being of farmed animals is affected or when management procedures are deemed cruel to the animal and that veterinary supervision is required.
 Where treatment and procedures are animals are performed in commercial operations, the veterinary surgeon shall ensure that his conduct meets the basic requirements of animal care and welfare and that as far as possible, educate the producers and/or his employees the necessary skill to perform these procedures correctly and to ascertain the animal's well-being has not been mistreated